 In fact, Agriculture contributes more than twice the nitrates to Outstanding Florida Springs as all other sources combined.

 So now what does this mean?
+Where do we start?

 Placing a moratorium on new agricultural water use permits.
 Irrigation goes hand-in-hand with nitrogen runoff; issuing any new permits while simultaneously trying to reduce agricultural pollution is a waste of effort.

 Then we have to deal with the existing pollution.
 That's where this data comes in handy.
 We have to be real about how much of the nitrate reduction needs to be assigned to each category of pollution source.
 How much is coming from from farm fertilizer, from septic tanks, from home fertilizers.
 Only then can we craft the right policies and projects capable of achieving the needed reductions.
+If agriculture is our primary source of nitrate pollution, the lion's share of our attention, funding, and efforts as a state should be helping our agricultural producers get the technology and assistance they need to remain productive while also protecting water.

 These land conversions will require state funding for ongoing payments for farmers willing to convert their lands to less polluting uses.
 A similar model has been used successfully in Colorado, where farmers can voluntarily enter into an agreement to remove their land from intensive water use but remain economically viable.
 It essentially provides landowners with an income for providing clean water.
-Particularly in areas where the aquifer is most vulnerable, the "unconfined" areas, where there is easy transference of pollutants from the surface to our aquifer below.

 DIVE DEEPER